Family travel checklist: what to pack

 - Borrow some ‘talking books’ from your local library before you leave home, or download audio files.

 - Listen to music that you and your child can both enjoy.
+Try Kinderling Kids Radio for family-friendly songs or check out our Baby Karaoke.

 – Melissa, mother of a two-year-old and a four-year-old